praw-dev/praw/docs/package_info/contributing.rst

     pytest

 Without any configuration or modification, all the tests should pass.
+If they do not, please file a bug report.

 Adding and Updating Integration Tests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~